Zuni Cafe Flourless Chocolate Cake

 It’s not like any flourless chocolate cake I’ve ever had.
 It’s more like a souffle or mouse than a cake, making it a dream of a cake.
 The ingredients include my favorite things, like strong coffee, eggs, heavy cream, sugar and, of course, a high quality bittersweet chocolate.

 I found out that night that the Zuni´ Cafe is famous for its roast chicken and this dessert that they have been serving daily since 1982.
+We recently visited (2018) again and once again we had to have this cake, even though I know how to make it.

 I found the recipe and made it within a few weeks of getting back home, to bring to a dessert party.
 If you want to be a star, bring this and you will be remembered forever.